07 January 2022 • 23 min read

 Unfortunately, due to biological limitations, you are unable to react to the market 24/7 and that means you’re missing some of the best trading opportunities out there.
 Trality is solving that problem though by empowering you to fully automate your trading strategy in a matter of clicks and have a trading bot do your work for you - 24 hours a day.

-Trality supports high-speed backtesting with both of its tools so you can ensure your trading theories are sound before deploying your bots into the live trading world and the best part about all this is that it’s currently in beta and 100% free to use.
+Trality supports high-speed backtesting with both of its tools so you can ensure your trading theories are sound before deploying your bots into the live trading world and the best part about all this is that it’s 100% free to get started.